Traditions

 Tulane!

 Some of the most anticipated, but also bittersweet, traditions surround our commencement festivities.
 The celebration begins midweek, with various ceremonies on Wednesday and Thursday.
 School-specific ceremonies begin on Friday, before the Unified Commencement on Saturday evening.
 At this celebration, students hear from various speakers, including some special guests.
 These guests could include anyone from Stevie Wonder to His Holiness the Dalai Lama to Helen Mirren.
-The graduates are then bade farewell with a balloon drop and a traditional New Orleans "second line."
+The graduates are then bade farewell with a balloon drop, fireworks, and a traditional New Orleans "second line."